Drug And Alcohol Addiction

-Alcohol addiction can affect health of multiple organs, including the brain, heart, liver, and pancreas.
+Alcohol addiction can affect the health of multiple organs, including the brain, heart, liver, and pancreas.
 Prolonged drinking can affect overall health, weakening the immune system, or cause vitamin deficiencies, such as a thiamine deficiency.
 People who drink often increase chances of risky behavior due to drinking, such as risky sexual decisions.
 Ultimately, such decisions lead to increased risk of contracting sexually transmitted infections.

 Weakened overall health also contributes to greater chances of contracting infectious diseases.
 Prolonged alcohol addiction can also contribute to the development of several types of cancer, including cancer of the breast, throat, mouth, esophagus, and liver.

-Opioids are narcotics, or pain-relievers, and take the form of prescription painkillers, illicit drugs, like heroin, combination opioids, like gray death, or designer drugs, like U-47700.
+Opioids are narcotics or pain-relievers, and take the form of prescription painkillers, illicit drugs, like heroin, combination opioids, like gray death, or designer drugs, like U-47700.

 The most commonly abused opioids include:

 - Oxycodone (OxyContin)

 Opioids work by binding to opioid receptors in the brain and changing the way the brain responds to pleasure, making prescription opioids highly effective in treating chronic pain.
 However, opioids are potent, powerful drugs that quickly lead to addiction, so the drugs are only prescribed for a short time of use.